zibneuro/cortexinsilico/README.md

 The *network simulator* tool provides two modes: SYNAPSE and SUBCUBE.

-In the SYNAPSE mode, the tool computes synapse counts between neurons according to Peters' rule, which can be parametrized by theta.
+In the SYNAPSE mode, the tool computes synapse counts between neurons according to generalized Peters' rule, which is parametrized by theta.
 To do so, the tool requires neuron features that must be provided in the file *features.csv* (in the same directory).

-In the SUBCUBE mode, the tool creates a features.csv file by extracting a sucube from the complete model.
+In the SUBCUBE mode, the tool creates a *features.csv* file by extracting a sucube from the complete model.

 Usage:
 ```
-./networkSimulator SYNAPSE
 ./networkSimulator SYNAPSE <synapseSpecFile>
 ./networkSimulator SUBCUBE <voxelSpecFile>
 ```
 - The *synapseSpecFile* contains the theta parameters for Peters' rule.
-If the *synapseSpecFile* is omitted, the default parameters [0,1,1,-1] are used.
 - The *voxelSpecFile* contains the model data directory and the origin and size of the subcube to be extracted from the model data.